nowakowsk/dukcpp/README.md

   "C", Type::C
 );

-// In ES context this results with:
+// In ES context this results in:
 //
 // {
 //   Type: {